adamjdyz/learngit/readme.txt

-Git is a versoin control system.
+Git is a distrubited versoin control system.
 Git is free software.